diegodsp/curl-multipart/README.md

 # curl-multipart
-Multipart configurable parallel downloader in Shell using cURL and jokes!
+Multipart configurable parallel downloader in Shell using cURL!

 **ARGUMENTS:**